Vulvar intraepithelial neoplasia (VIN) is a precancerous1 area of the skin on the vulva. Having a VIN diagnosis does not mean cancer.

 Can natural medicine be used when treating VIN?

-Natural medicine can act in a very supportive way when dealing with a diagnosis of vulvar intraepithelial neoplasia.
-Because the cells are not cancerous (yet), there is an opportunity to boost the immune system to fight off the changing cells before they can become cancerous.
+Natural medicine can act in a supportive way when dealing with a diagnosis of vulvar intraepithelial neoplasia.
+Because the cells are not cancerous (and may never become cancerous), there is an opportunity to boost the immune system to protect cells before they can become cancerous.

-Seek out a practitioner in your local area who can help you, or find someone online.
-The point is to be as healthy as possible, resolving any underlying issues that may be contributing to your lowered immunity.
+Seek out a qualified, experienced practitioner to support you.
+The goal is to be as healthy as possible, resolving any underlying issues that may be contributing to lowered immunity and these changes.